jwpconsulting/projectify/projectify/storefront/markdown_en/accessibility.md

 accessibility of both the platform and website.
 Below is a description of known limitations.
 Please contact us if you discover an issue not listed below.

-Known limitations of the platform:
+Currently known limitations of the platform:

-- Tab selection not working on the calendar menu
 - Not all screen readers can read placeholder text

-# Evaluation report

-An evaluation report will be carried out by self-evaluation and a link to the report be published here.

 # Contact us